Darvish wins again as Cubs beat Cardinals 6-3

 TRAINER’S ROOM

-Cardinals: C Yadier Molina, INF Paul DeJong, INF Rangel Ravelo and RHP Kodi Whitley have started working out again after they were cleared by Major League Baseball, according to manager Mike Shildt.
+Cardinals: C Yadier Molina, INF Paul DeJong, INF Rangel Ravelo and RHP Kodi Whitley have started working out again after they were cleared by Major League Baseball, according to Shildt.
 Each player was sidelined by the coronavirus.
 “I do think some other guys are right on the heels of being cleared,” Shildt said.

 Cubs: LHP José Quintana (thumb surgery) threw a bullpen session.
-Manager David Ross said Quintana is going to throw another simulated game before he returns to the team.
+Ross said Quintana is going to throw another simulated game before he returns to the team.
 “We want to get him off the bump one more time before we bring him back,” Ross said.

 UP NEXT

 St. Louis ace Jack Flaherty (1-0, 2.57 ERA) will start Game 1 of Wednesday’s doubleheader.
 Flaherty hasn’t pitched since he threw seven solid innings in a 5-4 victory over Pittsburgh on opening day.
-Shildt didn’t announce a starter for Game 2, but he mentioned Austin Gomber as a possibility on Monday.
-Alec Mills (2-1, 2.84 ERA) will start one of the games for Chicago.
-Ross wanted to see how Tuesday went before he named the other starter, but he said Adbert Alzolay was in the mix.
+Alec Mills (2-1, 2.84 ERA) will get the ball for Chicago in Game 1.
+Neither team was ready to announce a starter for the second game.

 Jay Cohen can be reached at https://twitter.com/jcohenap